- Applicants must be at least 16 years of age for all programs.

-A competitive admissions process has been implemented for most Allied Health programs.
+- A competitive admissions process has been implemented for many Health Sciences programs.
 All applicants must first meet state standard minimum requirements for admission and then be referred to the individual programs.

 Program placement testing may be waived if one or more of the following criteria are met: